-AlekseymRussian Russian form of Alexis.
-This was the name of a 17th-century czar of Russia.
+AlekseymRussian Russian form of Alexius.
+This name was borne by a 14th-century Metropolitan of Kiev who is regarded as a saint in the Orthodox Church.
+It was also the name of a 17th-century tsar of Russia.

 AlexandermEnglish, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Hungarian, Slovak, Biblical, Ancient Greek (Latinized), Greek Mythology (Latinized) Latinized form of the Greek name Ἀλέξανδρος (Alexandros), which meant "defending men" from Greek ἀλέξω (alexo) meaning "to defend, help" and ἀνήρ (aner) meaning "man" (genitive ἀνδρός).
 In Greek mythology this was another name of the hero Paris, and it also belongs to several characters in the New Testament.
 However, the most famous bearer was Alexander the Great, king of Macedon.
 In the 4th century BC he built a huge empire out of Greece, Egypt, Persia, and parts of India.
 Due to his fame, and later medieval tales involving him, use of his name spread throughout Europe.... [more]

-IvanmRussian, Bulgarian, Ukrainian, Belarusian, Serbian, Croatian, Czech, Slovak, Macedonian, Slovene, English, Italian, Portuguese, Romanian, Danish, Swedish, Norwegian, Estonian Newer form of the old Slavic name Іѡаннъ (Ioannu), which was derived from Greek Ioannes (see John).
+IvanmRussian, Bulgarian, Ukrainian, Belarusian, Serbian, Macedonian, Croatian, Czech, Slovak, Slovene, English, Italian, Portuguese, Romanian, Danish, Swedish, Norwegian, Estonian Newer form of the Old Church Slavic name Іѡаннъ (Ioannŭ), which was derived from Greek Ioannes (see John).
 This was the name of six Russian rulers, including the 15th-century Ivan III the Great and 16th-century Ivan IV the Terrible, the first tsar of Russia.
 It was also borne by nine emperors of Bulgaria.
 Other notable bearers include the Russian author Ivan Turgenev (1818-1883), who wrote Fathers and Sons, and the Russian physiologist Ivan Pavlov (1849-1936), who is best known for his discovery of the conditioned reflex.